-Our business is also sensitive to current and expected short-term interest rates, which are largely driven by Fed policy.
-During the second quarter of 2021, Fed policymakers maintained the target range for the federal funds rate at 0 to 0.25 percent.
-According to projection materials released following the conclusion of the June 15-16 policy meeting, the median expectation among meeting participants was that the Fed would begin to raise rates in 2023, a shift from the previous projections, which had seen a later increase.
-The Fed continues to emphasize its belief that any near-term increase in inflation is likely temporary, although upside risks have increased, and that it would allow realized inflation to persist moderately above its 2.0% target for a meaningful period of time before it would raise interest rates.
+Our business is also sensitive to current and expected short-term interest rates, which are largely driven by Federal Reserve ("Fed") policy.
+During the third quarter, Fed policymakers maintained the target range for the federal funds rate at 0 to 0.25 percent.
+According to projection materials released following the conclusion of the September 2021 policy meeting, the median expectation among meeting participants was evenly divided between expectations that the Fed would raise rates in 2022 versus 2023, earlier than previous projections.
+The Fed continues to emphasize its belief that any near-term increase in inflation is likely temporary, although upside risks have increased.
+At the September 2021 meeting Fed officials discussed starting to reduce the rate of bond purchases, a process they projected could begin in 2021 and be completed by mid-2022 if the economy remains on track.